emilhene/Waste-Production-Prediction/ExecutiveSummary.md

 ## 🧮 Methods and Techniques (250 words max)
 Tell us what methods and algorithms you used and the results you obtained.
-1. Exploratory/Descriptive analysis
+1. Exploratory/Descriptive analysis:
   This is where we explored the data to understand what we were working with.
 In this stage we transformed the data, for example from the date and time into summarized monthly observations.
 We also performed statistcal tests to find indicators of how 'well-behaved' data was.
 We also plotted the data over time to find patterns such as 'Seasonality' and other underlying patterns that are difficult to see otherwise.

-2. Algorithms for forecasts
+2. Algorithms for forecasts:
   This is where we built the actual models.
 For the Vector Autoregressive(VAR) model, we built it to make predictions of future waste production based on information from previous waste- and temperature data.
 The model did not make accurate predictions when given a test set, however it did make predictions that aligned with the patterns of the actual data.
 For the ARIMA (Auto Regressive Integrated Moving Average) we built the model using an auto_arima function that automatically